 Rasmus Ankersen from Denmark is a bestselling author, a speaker on performance development and a trusted advisor to businesses and athletes around the world.

-Based on his findings he has developed a unique and highly practical methodology which allows companies and individuals to see talent and performance development from a whole new perspective.
+Based on his findings Rasmus has developed a unique and highly practical methodology that allows companies and individuals to see talent and performance development from a whole new perspective.
 His proven research supported results change how organisations identify and grow talent.

 1. How To Create Hunger In Paradise

 “From a competition perspective, the iPhone is nothing but a niche product.”
 The famous words belong to Nokia’s CEO Olli-Pekka Kallasvuo when he on the 17th April 2008, barely a year after the iPhone’s release, was asked if he saw iPhone as a commercial threat.